 After the end of the sponsored project:

-- Student's research sponsor needs to provide a certification to the sub-committee chair stating that the student has performed satisfactory research work as proposed and has met the goals set forth in the proposal.
+- The student's research sponsor needs to provide a certification to the sub-committee chair stating that the student has performed satisfactory research work as proposed and has met the goals set forth in the proposal.

-- Upon certification by the student's research sponsor, the student will receive funds as reimbursements for his/her expenses.
+- Upon certification by the student's research sponsor, the student will receive funds as a research grant.

-- Final technical report in the format of a major CIS conference publication are due on December 1 of the award year.
+- The final technical report in the format of a major CIS conference publication is due on December 1 of the award year.

 Note the following dates: